Local Groups First to Benefit From Hinkley Point C Grants

 Mari Bell-Phillips from Middlezoy Arts said: “We are delighted to have been awarded a grant from the Hinkley Point C Small Grants Programme.
 Arts and culture-based activities can reach every member of the community and the Hinkley Point C grant will help us to support the more isolated residents within our community.
 This project will create exciting enrichments around Middlezoy and allow us to develop our village forge for the use of everyone.”

-BOSHed plan to use the grant money to expand their facility by purchasing a shipping container which will house their café and model room and enable more members to attend the activities on offer.
-Men’s Sheds combat social isolation and loneliness, and BOSHed has now outgrown their current premises with numbers swelling to over 60 members.
-The additional space will allow for more new members, as well as a weekly session for women ‘shedders’.
+BOSHed plan to use the grant money to expand their facility to enable more members to attend the activities on offer.
+Men’s Sheds combat social isolation and loneliness, and BOSHed have seen their numbers swelling to over 60 members which includes a weekly session for women ‘shedders’.

 Tony Cradock, Chairman at BOSHed said: “We are absolutely over the moon about receiving the grant.
 It will enable us to move ‘The Shed’ on to the next level helping to ensure we can cater for all our members - including the new Ladies Shed!
 We offer an oasis where people can come together to pursue ‘hands on’ interests in a safe and informal environment, where advice, support and friendship are always near at hand.”